Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 axis is inserted at the end of the shape.
 The resulting shape is `(2, 4, 1)`.

-In general, in a tuple index, the axis that each index selects corresponds to its position in the tuple index after removing any `newaxis` indices Equivalently, `newaxis` indices can be though of as adding new axes *after* the existing axes are indexed.
+In general, in a tuple index, the axis that each index selects corresponds to its position in the tuple index after removing any `newaxis` indices.
+Equivalently, `newaxis` indices can be though of as adding new axes *after* the existing axes are indexed.